nmnaughton/nmnaughton.github.io/research.md

 [The Inverse Problem](#inverse-problem): Estimating the microstructure of skeletal muscle from dMRI measurements.

-[The Mechanical Problem](#mechanical-problem): Using microstructural information to better understand mechanical properties of skeletal muscle.
+[The Mechanical Problem](#mechanical-problem): Use microstructural information to understand mechanical properties of muscle.

 By combining solutions to these problems I hope to create an imaging pipeline that can image a skeletal muscle, estimate the microstrucutre of muscle and use this microstrucutral information to inform understanding fo the mechancial function of the muscle.